evergrace-co/react-native-audio-pro/docs/versioned_docs/version-4.1/basics/playback-service.md

 ## Custom Media Controls Notification id & name

-react-native-track-player is using media controls.
+react-native-music-pro is using media controls.
 As a result, it creates a notification channel.
  - More information read here: https://developer.android.com/media/implement/surfaces/mobile